CHANGES

 "Tell them to send a troop to investigate the situation.
 And I want the new information to be delivered to me as soon as possible; it doesn't matter the situation I am in."
 Historia gave out the order sharply.

-The nun exited the room, still rocking the baby in her hands.
+The nun curtsied and exited the room, still rocking the baby in her hands.
 Before she could speak with the guards, the doctor quietly took her aside.

 "How is she doing?" the doctor asked.

 "Let's not then.
 Besides, babies are resilient, she's probably stronger than she looks.
 I'm sure she will be a great princess!
 And our great sovereign someday!"
-The doctor gradually increased his tone just to assure the faith of his fellow patriots.
+The doctor gradually increased his tone just to assure the faith of his fellow patriots - as many servants and soldiers were walking around those corridors.

-The nun gave the Queen's message about the harbour inquiry, and the Yeagerists started discussing it amongst themselves.
-Their mission was to keep the Queen safe, make sure there wasn't any attempt on her life in such a delicate situation.
+The nun gave the Queen's message about the harbour inquiry, and the Yeagerists started discussing it among themselves.
+Their mission was to keep the Queen safe.
+To make sure there wasn't any attempt on her life in such a delicate situation.
 They were under strict orders, until their unproclaimed King came back, to defend the orphanage at all costs.

 "If we send even a small troop, we are still making ourselves vulnerable.
-It's too risky," said one of the soldiers.
+It's too risky," one of the soldiers pointed out.

-"We could send someone as a messenger to deliver this mission to another squad," said another one.
+"We could send someone as a messenger to deliver this mission to another squad," another one suggested.

 "But we don't know what is happening out there.
-It's dangerous to leave the Queen with even less protection than what we have here," said the third one.
+It's dangerous to leave the Queen with even less protection than what we have here," a third Royal Guard added in.

-"We should follow orders; do what Her Majesty told us to," said the doctor.
+"We should follow orders; do what Her Majesty told us to," the doctor interrupted their discussion.
 "The threat of a Marlean attack seems less likely now.
 The baby was born, the Queen is healthy.
-You heard the last messenger: the people are rejoicing outside, our people.
+You heard the last messenger: the people are rejoicing outside!
+Our people.
 The plan worked!
-We will be in peace now.
+We will be at peace now.
 Eldia will be great again!
-Thanks to your Savior and King.
-Now, designate a squad to do what your Queen asks.
-Don't second guess Her Majesty; let's keep putting our trust in them and everything will be fine.
+Thanks to our Saviour and King.
+Now, designate a squad to do what our Queen asks.
+Don't second-guess Her Majesty; let's keep putting our trust in them and everything will be fine.
 Trust me."
-He said it in the most pompous way possible as he walked back into the Queen's quarters with the nun and the small newborn.
+He said it in the most pompous way possible.
+The doctor then walked back to the Queen's quarters, together with the nun and the small newborn.

 "No one is supposed to know.
-The Queen gave her orders," he interrupted firmly but quietly.
+The Queen gave her orders," he hastily and quietly replied.

-"What a speech," said Historia as they walked into her room.
-"But don't be so cheerful, it's not over yet," she continued as the doctor looked embarrassed.
-"The walls in this building are quite thin, and you are all very loud."
-As she finished, her baby started to cry.
-She looked away.
+"What a speech," Historia noted as they walked back into her room.
+"But don't be so cheerful, it's not over yet," she continued as the doctor looked quite embarrassed.
+"The walls in this building are quite thin, and you are all very loud," Historia pointed out.

 "We know how difficult this has been for you.
-The labour-" the nun began, trying to help, but she was interrupted by Historia.
+Such a ghastly labour.
+There was no saving the boy-" the nun began, trying to help, but was hastily interrupted by the Queen.

 "The good doctor took care of it.
 I don't want to hear a single word about this.
 This story dies here.
 Do I make myself clear?"
+Historia asked in full authority.
 The doctor and the nun nodded their heads respectfully.

 It took a couple of minutes of silence, of Historia still staring out the window as they could all hear the baby's faint, sad, miserable cries.
 Finally, she moved her head in the direction of the nun, and extended her hands to hold her newborn child.

-They finally arrived on Hizuru's shores.
-When looking down at the destruction, they saw that the place was in a much worse state than when they had left there, not even two days ago.
-A flattened land filled with debris and red stains; it seemed, like in Marley, the rain hadn't come down yet to wash away the blood.
+They all looked down to see the destruction.
+Hizuru was unrecognisable.
+The place was in a much worse state than when they had left there, only a couple of days before.
+A flattened land filled with debris and red stains.
+It seemed, like in Marley, the rain hadn't come down yet to wash away the blood.

 "There's nothing left here.
-Everything is completely destroyed," said Jean in a disappointed tone.
+Everything is completely destroyed," Jean let out in a disappointed tone.
 "Everyone is already dead here too; I don't know why we hoped they wouldn't be."
-He continued, "Is there anything down there that we can use?"
+He proceeded, "Can you find anything down there that we could use?"

 "There has to be.
 I refuse to believe those Titans sank all of Hizuru's ships!
 Let's just keep looking," Onyan responded, still trying not to let go of hope.

 "We are pressed for time.
 We need a ship that can fit all those people, and we also need enough coal.
 At this point it would be a miracle to find anything.
-Maybe we should consider a new plan," concluded Connie.
+Maybe we should consider a new plan," Conny interjected.
 "Those people are depending on us."

 It would take a miracle.

 It took a few more minutes of flying up the shoreline, looking for any sign of anything they could use.
-At that point, all of them were questioning if this was the best course of action, or if they really should consider something else.
+At that point, all of them were questioning if this had been the best course of action, or if they should give up and consider something else.
 What a waste of time then.

 But that's when it happened.
 They could see a faint outline of a massive ship down there, in the distance.
 Falco flew in its direction.
-The closer they got, they could see that the ship wasn't in the best shape: it looked like it had been underwater and it was in need of repairs.
-"It's better than nothing," affirmed Levi.
+The closer they got, they could see that the ship wasn't in the best shape; it looked like it had been underwater and it was in need of repairs.
+"It's better than nothing," Levi told the crew.

 As they drew closer, they could see little figures scurrying up and down the docks: human figures, which seemed impossible at the time.
 Getting even closer, they started to recognise those figures.